sarahchang2013/item-catalog/README.txt

    8.Click each item to see its description.
    9.Edit and delete your own items in each item's description page.
    10.In case you want to initialize the database again, delete catalog.db, and run "database_setup.py", then run "add_items.py" in their own folder.
+   11. Visit "http://localhost:8000/catalog.json" to access the JSON endpoint.